 Since its creation by the Sacramento County Board of Supervisors in 1941, SCERS has provided retirement, disability, and survivors’ benefits to eligible participants of the System.
 Under Article XVI, Section 17 of the Constitution of the State of California, the SCERS Board of Retirement is vested with plenary authority and fiduciary responsibility for the investment of monies and the administration of the System.

 Together, the provisions of the State Constitution and the 1937 Act establish SCERS as a separate and independent governmental entity from the public employers that participate in SCERS.
 On June 30, 2020, the County of Sacramento; Superior Court of California, County of Sacramento; and nine Special Districts participated in SCERS with a total membership consisted of 12,650 active, 12,732 retired, and 3,791 deferred members.

 We are dedicated to providing the highest level of retirement services and managing system resources in an effective and prudent manner.

 Strategic Management Program

-SCERS maintains a Strategic Management Program that includes an annual planning process for continuing the progress started with the SCERS Strategic Plan 2014-2018.
-Read more in the Strategic Management Program 2019 Annual Report available here.
+SCERS maintains a Strategic Management Program that includes an annual planning process for continuing the progress started with the SCERS Strategic Program 2014-2018.
+Click below to read the latest annual reports.

 SB 272 – Catalog of Enterprise Systems